jakob-bagterp/browserist/docs/user-guide/tabs-and-windows/tabs.md

 ```

 #### Get Handle ID of Current Tab
 Under the hood, Browserist uses handle IDs to manage and identify open windows and tabs.
-You can get the handle ID of the current tab so that you later can switch back to it:
+You can get the handle ID of the current tab to switch back to it later:

 ```python linenums="1"
 from browserist import Browser